 - Watch for signs at the park for more information.

-I have a guided trip planned in Oregon this summer.
+I have a guided trip planned in Oregon.
 Should I cancel?

 Make sure you work with the tour guide or operator you made your plans with.
 Tour guides and operators are working to comply with the state’s reopening guidelines.
 If it is not possible to travel, consider postponing instead of canceling your trip.
 Oregon guides and outfitters depend on reservation deposits to sustain their businesses – and the local economy.
 By maintaining these investments, you will make an important impact and have a lot to look forward to once physical distancing is no longer needed.
 When it’s time to explore, Oregon will be ready for you.